 Hardy and simple is the best way to describe them.
 All I know is that when I go out to harvest wild apples, I can eat a lot of them... which is not the case with more sugary store bought apples.

-They have a pure water content and pectin that seems to brush the colon clean!
+Wild apples also have a pure water content and pectin that seems to brush the colon clean!

 Fig Trees

-This is one of those trees that brings me right back to storybook fairy tales.
 If you have you ever been underneath a big one, you know they are quite magical!
-They love to grow together in a community of trees and there big leaves create spaces that are very conducive to swings or picnics.
+They love to grow together in a community of trees and their big leaves create spaces that are very conducive to swings or picnics.

 Pine Nuts

-We find summer dried pine cones on the ground before the squirrels get to them.
 You can turn the cone upside down and just shake them out.
 The flavor of this long white nut is so rich, sweet and piney!

-Sometimes we make pestos out of wild greens and wild pine nuts...wow!
+Sometimes we make pestos out of wild greens and wild pine nuts... wow!

 Acorns